 The public expects safe drinking water to simply flow from the tap.
 Despite the relatively small number of people impacted, the reality that 24 towns in 21st Century Tasmania did not have safe drinking water raised issues of commitment and performance by TasWater.
 Critics might either leverage this situation as a social justice issue, while others portray TasWater as using public funds to disproportionately benefit a very small percentage of the population.

-Southern Water had the difficult task of introducing residential water meters and other pricing increases (required to combat ageing infrastructure in Southern Tasmania) into a community that perceived water to be in abundant supply and also a ‘birth right’.
+Southern Water had the difficult task of introducing residential water meters and other pricing increases (for the ongoing water infrastructure) into a community that perceived water to be in abundant supply and also a ‘birthright’.
+Here's what we created.

-The brand campaign and many subsequent communications dealt with the complex issues to such a degree that employees of Southern Water reported feeling pride again.
+This campaign defused community angst and anger about the upcoming changes - to such a degree that employees of Southern Water reported feeling pride again.
 One employee even got a tattoo of our water meter mascot, ‘Merl’.

-The campaign meant the changes went ahead with overall barely a ripple.
+The changes went ahead with barely a ripple.